-The Salkantay Trek can leave any day of the week, from March through December.
+The Salkantay trek to Machu Picchu can leave any day of the week, from March through December.
 We do not run this trek in January or February.

 A group tour means that it is open for other trekkers to join you.
 This means that your group will have varying hiking and fitness abilities.
 All our guides are experts on how to keep the trek moving and happy no matter how fast you hike.

 Private tours are available and priced by party size.